Eva Lys: 2023–24: Major debut, three WTA semifinals, top 105

-2025: Major fourth round, WTA 1000 quarterfinal, top 10 win, top 50
+2025–26: Major fourth round, top 10 win, top 50, Spondyloarthritis

 Having lost in qualifying, Lys gained entry into the Australian Open main draw as a lucky loser, after 13th seed Anna Kalinskaya withdrew just minutes before her match with qualifier Kimberly Birrell was due to start.
 Lys took advantage of her second-chance opportunity by defeating Birrell in straight sets.
 Lys then overcame Varvara Gracheva to reach the third round.
 Next, Lys defeated Jaqueline Cristian in three sets to make a major fourth round for the first time and in the process becoming the first lucky loser to reach the women's singles fourth round and only the sixth to make the last 16 of any major in the Open Era.
-She was then eliminated by second seed Iga Świątek in straight sets without winning a game.
+She was then eliminated by second seed Iga Świątek in straight sets winning only one game.

 At the WTA 1000 Dubai Championships, she qualified for the main draw and defeated Irina-Camelia Begu for her first WTA 1000 win.
 Lys lost to defending champion and fourth seed Jasmine Paolini in the second round.
 Despite this she moved into the top 80 at world No. 77 in the singles rankings on 24 February 2025, becoming the German No. 1 player.

 In Indian Wells where she was making her debut, she entered the main draw again as a lucky loser directly into the second round, after the late withdrawal of 11th seed Paula Badosa, who had a first round bye.
 Lys lost to wildcard entrant Caroline Dolehide.